MicrosoftDocs/powerbi-docs/powerbi-docs/consumer/explore-data-service.md

 :::image type="content" source="media/explore-data-service/explore-matrix-plus-visual.png" alt-text="Screenshot showing exploring a matrix and a visual with the same data." lightbox="media/explore-data-service/explore-matrix-plus-visual.png" :::

-If you'd rather, you can swap the layout to show the visual and matrix side by side instead of one on top of the other by using the layout buttons in the top right to adjust the orientation.
+If you prefer, you can swap the layout to show the visual and matrix side by side instead of one on top of the other by using the layout buttons in the top right to adjust the orientation.

 :::image type="content" source="media/explore-data-service/change-layout-view.png" alt-text="Screenshot showing switching the layout to side by side." lightbox="media/explore-data-service/change-layout-view.png":::